Sotsgorod: Cities for Utopia

-Sotsgorod: Cities for Utopia (Sotsgorod — Steden voor de heilstaat) is a 1996 Dutch documentary film about the Western European architects who were invited by the Soviet Union to construct “socialist cities” in Siberia during the late 1920s and early 30s.
-The film draws on interviews of some of the last survivors of this time, including Jan Rutgers (of the Kuzbass Autonomous Industrial Colony), Margarete Lihotzky (Margarete Schütte-Lihotzky of the Ernst May group), and Philipp Tolziner (of the “Bauhaus Brigade”), and on letters, articles, and lectures written by those who have already died, including Hans Schmidt, Mart Stam, Johannes van Loghem, and Ernst May.
-It also follows the daily lives of contemporary residents of Magnitogorsk, Orsk, Novokuznetsk, and Kemerovo.
+Sotsgorod: Cities for Utopia (Sotsgorod — Steden voor de heilstaat) is a 1996 Dutch documentary film about a group of Western European architects who were invited by the Soviet Union to construct "socialist cities" in Siberia during the late 1920s and early 1930s.
+The film draws on interviews with some of the last living survivors of the time, including Jan Rutgers (of the Kuzbass Autonomous Industrial Colony), Margarete Lihotzky (Margarete Schütte-Lihotzky of the Ernst May group), and Philipp Tolziner (of the "Bauhaus Brigade").
+The film also utilizes letters, articles, and lectures written by those who have already died, including Hans Schmidt, Mart Stam, Johannes van Loghem, and Ernst May.
+Additionally, the film follows the daily lives of contemporary residents of Magnitogorsk, Orsk, Novokuznetsk, and Kemerovo.

 Historical background

-After the revolution of 1917, the Soviet Union implemented its first Five Year Plan of rapid industrialization.
-The tremendous natural resources found in Siberia, including lumber, coal and iron, made this region a hotspot for mining, foundries, and factories.
-In order to house the influx of industrial workers, the Communist party planned to finance the construction of "new socialist cities", or “Sotsgorods”.
-Such cities were meant to be a worker's utopia: modern, efficient, and practical, but also harmonious, clean, and pleasant.
-Wary of contemporary Soviet architects, whether for political or practical reasons, the Communist party invited several Western European architects, mostly German and Dutch, to build these cities in the late 1920s and early 30s.
-These architects left their established careers for Siberia for a number of reasons.
-Some believed in socialist ideals and thought that they were making an essential contribution to the workers' struggle; others were seizing an unheard of opportunity to apply their design philosophies and spatial theories to entire cities, while others simply wished to escape the regularity of their work in Europe.
-Ultimately they collectively constructed approximately twenty cities in Soviet Siberia.
+After the 1917 Revolution, the Soviet Union implemented its first five year plan of rapid industrialization.
+Due to the extensive natural resources in Siberia, including lumber, coal and iron, a large number of mines, foundries, and factories were established in the region.
+In order to provide accommodation for the large influx of industrial workers employed in these enterprises, the Communist party planned the finance and construction of "new socialist cities", or "Sotsgorods".
+These cities were meant to be a worker's utopia: modern, efficient, and practical, but also harmonious, clean, and pleasant.

+Wary of contemporary Soviet architects, either for political or practical reasons, the Communist party invited several Western European architects, mostly German and Dutch, to build these cities in the late 1920s and early 1930s.
+For a variety of reasons, these architects left their established careers for Siberia.
+Some believed in socialist ideals and thought that they were making an essential contribution to the workers' struggle; others were seizing upon an unheard of opportunity to apply their design philosophies and spatial theories to entire cities; others simply wished to escape the regularity of their work in Europe.
+Ultimately, they collectively constructed approximately twenty cities in Soviet Siberia.

-During the early years of their stay they were treated with respect, having been given privileged statuses and preferential housing.
-However, as the years went on, the architects encountered various frustrations and found progress to be slow and cumbersome.
-By the time World War II broke out the Soviet government's attention and priorities shifted away from the development of these cities and towards the battlefront, leaving some cities only half-built and tearing down others for much needed resources like iron for weapons.
-The architects, most of whose passports were on the verge of expiring, were given the option to either return to Western Europe or stay and become Soviet citizens.
-Today, though many have died, their creations still stand, and cities like Magnitogorsk and Orsk continue to be major industrial centers of the Russian Federation.
+During the early years of their stay, these architects were treated with respect, assigned privileged statuses and preferential housing.
+However, in later years, the architects encountered various frustrations and find progress to be slow and cumbersome.
+Due to the outbreak of World War II, the Soviet government's attention and priorities shifted away from the development of these cities and towards the battlefront, leaving some cities only half-built while tearing down others for much needed resources such as iron for military materiel.
+The architects, most of whom were facing issues with their passport expiration dates, were given the option to either return to Western Europe or stay and become Soviet citizens.
+Today, although many have died, their creations still stand.
+Cities like Magnitogorsk and Orsk continue to be major industrial centers of the Russian Federation.